 In October 2017, Justin Fields committed to the University of Georgia to play college football after withdrawing a previous commitment to Penn State.

-In the summer before his senior year in 2017, Justin Fields attended the Elite 11 quarterback competition and was named MVP of the event.
+In the summer before his senior year, Justin Fields attended the Elite 11 quarterback competition in 2017 and was named MVP of the event.

 Following Georgia's loss to Alabama in the 2018 SEC Championship Game, Justin Fields announced his intent to transfer to Ohio State.